bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_CROSS_COMPILE_KERNEL.md

 ### Samba version on the Seagate Central
-Although this is not strictly a pre-requisite of this kernel build procedure it is worth re-emphazing here that the original samba file server software on the Seagate Central will not work with the new kernel built using this procedure.
+Although this is not strictly a pre-requisite of this kernel build procedure it is worth re-emphazing here that the original samba file server software on the Seagate Central will not work once the new kernel built with this procedure is installed on the Seagate Central.

 See the **README.md** file in this project and the Seagate-Central-Samba project at the following link for more details and instructions on how to upgrade the